Other Sources

 Encyclopedia of Alabama Choctaws in Alabama

-Encyclopedia of Mississippi has several entries regarding the Choctaw, including
+Encyclopedia of Mississippi has several entries regarding Choctaw history and culture.

 Native American History in Alabama Brochure style write up of various sites across Alabama that are affiliated with Native Americans.
 Includes Choctaw Corner, Fort Claiborne, Fort Madison, Gainestown, Holy Ground Battlefield, and the MOWA Indian Tribal Headquarters as sites related to the Chahta (Choctaw) Nation's history and archaeology.